ronaldbradford/cli_explorer/INSTALL.md

 ## Installing pre requisites

-If you have a virgin Ubuntu server, the following steps will install and configure a working web environment and OpenStack dev environment.
+If you have a virgin Ubuntu server, the following steps will install and configure a working web environment to demonstrate the CLI Explorer with a local OpenStack dev environment running the OpenStack Client only.

 ```